-“Only the first ever met a Drezo Regalia.”
+“Only the first ever to wear a Drezo Regalia.”

 “The King of Hearts in a deck of cards.”

 The silence between the Sphinx and Zero’s group was straining.
 Even Zero felt a bit uncomfortable with everyone being so quiet.
-He thought these were just simple brain teasers.
+However, he thought these were just simple brain teasers.

 “Aw, Come on.
 You’re going to let go of all those humans?
 Our food.”
 The other Sphinx wailed.
 They were itching to have a bite of Zero’s group.

 “You promised Sphinx.
-I answered all your question.
+I answered all your questions.
 Let us pass through.”

 “Yes.
 I did.
 You may go.”
-The first sphinx did not budge from her pedestal and instead begun to shapeshift into a hard stone.
+The first Sphinx did not budge from her pedestal and began to shapeshift into a hard stone.
 The other Sphinx followed after her and became stone.

 “Wow.”
 Agnis was speechless at Zero’s quick answers.
-“I thought we would of fought them all head on.”
+“I thought we would have fought them all head-on.”

 “Kind of strange the Sphinx knew what you were.
-It was as if they expected you in some way,” said Alan.
+It was as if they expected you somehow,” said Alan.
 “I expect there is more to this than meets the eye.”

-“I wouldn’t be so surprised if there were some strange things that pops up anytime soon.
+“I wouldn’t be so surprised if there were some strange things that pop up anytime soon.
 Just being around Zero is interesting enough.”
 Zeraph smirked.
 “It’s a normal thing now.”

 “You’re enjoying this way too much.”

 Zeraph shrugged it off and went ahead.
 Zero and the rest followed after him.
-They walked towards the giant building and passed the thick columns that were perfectly spread out with unique patterns engraved into the stone.
-They entered into one large room that were almost empty.
+They walked towards the giant building and passed the thick columns perfectly spread out with unique patterns engraved into the stone.
+Finally, they entered one large, almost empty room.

 Zero glanced around and looked up.
 Even the ceiling had some ancient paintings that he’d never seen before.
-The painting reminded him of the famous Michelangelo’s ceiling mural, the Sistine Chapel Ceiling.
-Drawn on the walls were the bright blue sky with different colored dragons flying overhead.
+The painting reminded him of the famous Michelangelo ceiling mural, the Sistine Chapel Ceiling.
+Drawn on the walls was the bright blue sky with different colored dragons flying overhead.

 “Oh wow.
 Look.”
 Agnis whispered as she held in her gasp.
 “I wonder who painted those.”

-Out of all the dragons there was one large white dragon with golden markings that radiate with light.
+Out of all the dragons, there was one large white dragon with golden markings that radiated with light.
 A halo formed around this specific dragon that had six large white wings.
-Zero thought for a moment that this special dragon was the creator of all the dragons.
-In the middle of its chest a large circular opening was present.
-Bright golden light filtered in through the top cascading down to the floor.
-Zero followed the stream of light and he saw a White Minotaur hunched over in a ball sleeping peacefully.
+Zero thought that this special dragon was the creator of all the dragons.
+In the middle of its chest, a large circular opening was present.
+Bright golden light filtered through the top, cascading down to the floor.
+Zero followed the stream of light, and he saw a White Minotaur hunched over in a ball sleeping peacefully.

 “It’s so pretty.
-I never seen a white colored Minotaur before,” said Agnis.
+I have never seen a white-colored Minotaur before,” said Agnis.
 She curiously peered towards the White Minotaur like a visitor going through a zoo.

 “Do we go ahead and kill it or what?”
 Alan was stumped.
 He did not know what exactly to do.
 The Minotaur did not attack but was sleeping peacefully.

-Everyone splitted into small groups and began searching for the Golden Eye.
+Everyone split into small groups and began searching for the Golden Eye.
 Zero walked with Agnis.
-He was going to go by himself, but she tagged along with him.
+He would go by himself, but she tagged along with him.

-“You know a lot of things happened in the short amount of time we’ve known each other.”
+“You know many things happened in the short time we’ve known each other.”
 Agnis started the conversation.